eugenefvdm/api-framework/README.md

 ## Design philosophy

 APIs can be hard.
 Reading documentation is a drag.
 And what if you only want to use a few calls?
 Do you really have to learn everything?
-This library collection gives you the power of many APIs in one package.
+This framework gives you the power of many APIs in one package.
 It's minimalist and uses Laravel's facades for easy access.
 Each call is tested using stubs which doubles as a handy reference.

 ## Contribution Guidelines